Tag Archives: Leadership

 Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 How often do you open your inbox and find over a hundred unread emails?
-And how frequently do you “clean your inbox” just to find it overflowing with emails again the day after?
-One of the reasons why I get stressed around emails is that I spend a whole day in a workshop and I cannot check my emails because it would distract my mind too much.
-Then I check my emails after the workshop when I am already exhausted and know that I have a lot of tasks and queries to handle.
-When I worked in the corporate world, I would often have a day full of meetings and calls and come back to my desk at 5 or […]
+And how frequently do you “clean your inbox” just to see it overflowing with emails again the day after?
+One of the reasons I used to get stressed around emails was that I would spend a whole day in a workshop, and I couldn’t check my emails because it would distract my mind too much.
+Then I checked my emails after the workshop, when I was already exhausted, and I knew that I had a lot of tasks and queries to handle.
+I had this urge to respond to people because it was a habit from the corporate world, and I pride myself on being “responsive” […]

 Of Orchids and Men – Unconscious Bias in Recruiting